 - Full denture: a full denture will replace a whole arch of teeth.

 Implant dentures: what to consider

 Dr. Tu can permanently secure a denture or partial denture with dental implants.
-Placed strategically into healthy jaw bone, dental implants will provide several key benefits and the most stable long term result.
+Placed strategically into the healthy jaw bone, dental implants will provide several key benefits and the most stable long-term result.

-- Reduced bone loss: the implanted post will both stabilize bone in the jaw.
+- Reduced bone loss: the implanted post will stabilize bone in the jaw.
 It will also support the growth of the jaw bone.
-Without this, bone loss will occur which can lend an aged appearance.
+Without this, bone loss will occur, which can lend an aged appearance.